huggingface/blog/lora.md

   --seed=1337
 ```

 One thing of notice is that the learning rate is `1e-4`, much larger than the usual learning rates for regular fine-tuning (in the order of `~1e-6`, typically).
 This is a [W&B dashboard](https://wandb.ai/pcuenq/text2image-fine-tune/runs/b4k1w0tn?workspace=user-pcuenq) of the previous run, which took about 5 hours in a 2080 Ti GPU (11 GB of RAM).
 I did not attempt to optimize the hyperparameters, so feel free to try it out yourself!
-[Sayak](https://huggingface.co/sayakpaul) did another run on a T4 (16 GB of RAM), here's [his final model](https://huggingface.co/sayakpaul/sd-model-finetuned-lora-t4), and here's [a demo Space that uses his model](https://huggingface.co/spaces/pcuenq/lora-pokemon).
+[Sayak](https://huggingface.co/sayakpaul) did another run on a T4 (16 GB of RAM), here's [his final model](https://huggingface.co/sayakpaul/sd-model-finetuned-lora-t4), and here's [a demo Space that uses it](https://huggingface.co/spaces/pcuenq/lora-pokemon).

 ![Sample outputs from Sayak's LoRA model](assets/lora/sayak-pokemon-collage.png)